Best Practices

 We’ve entered the zero-click era: organic visibility no longer equals search traffic.
 And search traffic is no longer the only metric that matters.

-But there are still plenty of ways to experiment with different channels, rethink measurement, and prove value when traditional metrics fail.
+But there are still plenty of ways to experiment with different channels, rethink which content ROI metrics you track, and prove value when traditional metrics fail.

 While most marketers panic, let’s dig into what works for organic visibility these days.